 Your responsibility for accurate disclosures does not end once you hand over the form.
 According to South Carolina Code § 27-50-60, if you disclose any information that turns out to be inaccurate, or remember or find an additional defect requiring disclosure, you must promptly deliver a corrected disclosure statement to the buyer or make reasonable repairs before the closing.

-Study each of these disclosures carefully before answering, and check with your real estate agent or attorney if uncertain how to answer something.
+Study each of these disclosures carefully before answering, and check with your real estate agent or attorney if you are uncertain how to answer.

-There's no need to hire someone to conduct inspections or offer expertise before filling out the form.
+There's no need to conduct inspections or consult experts before filling out the form.
 South Carolina Code § 27-50-40 is clear that "conditions of the property of which the owner has no actual or constructive knowledge" are not covered in the disclosure statement.
 If you do not know of any problem with the electrical generator, for example, you do not need to hire a mechanical engineer to come inspect it before you give the buyer the disclosure statement.

-The first reason to be honest in supplying disclosures to the buyer is that, given the likelihood that the buyer will conduct an inspection, you might be postponing the inevitable and undermining the buyer's trust in you if you attempt to hide a property defect.
+The first reason to be honest is that, given the likelihood that the buyer will conduct an inspection, you might be postponing the inevitable and undermining the buyer's trust in you if you attempt to hide a property defect.

 What's more, South Carolina Code § 27-50-65 creates penalties for noncompliance, stating that homeowners who knowingly violate or provide false, incomplete, or misleading information on the disclosure statement can be held liable for the buyer's actual damages, court costs, and attorney fees.

-The good news is that this is a two-sided coin: If you do disclose a known defect, the buyer cannot turn around months after the transaction has closed and sue you over it.
+The good news is that this is a two-sided coin: If you do disclose a known defect, the buyer cannot turn around months after the transaction has closed and sue you over the defects in your home.
 The disclosure form will insulate you from this sort of liability, which could otherwise cause legal fees and headaches long after you wish that you could move on.

 If selling your South Carolina home, the wisest strategy is to follow the letter and spirit of the law and provide a comprehensive disclosure.